MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/bitlocker/BackupToAAD-BitLockerKeyProtector.md

 ```powershell
 BackupToAAD-BitLockerKeyProtector -MountPoint "C:" -KeyProtectorId "{E2611001E-6AD0-4A08-BAAA-C9c031DB2AA6}"
 ```
-This commands saves a key protector for a specified BitLocker volume to Azure AD.
+This command saves a key protector for a specified BitLocker volume to Azure AD.
 The command specifies the key protector by using its ID.

 ## PARAMETERS

 ### -KeyProtectorId
-The KeyProtector attribute contains an array of key protectors associated to the volume.
+The **KeyProtector** attribute contains an array of key protectors associated to the volume.
 This command uses standard array syntax to index the KeyProtector object.
 The key protector that corresponds to the recovery password key protector can be identified by using the KeyProtectorType attribute in the KeyProtector object.

 ```yaml